CasonCodes/Harding-University-History-Booth-App/README.md

 1. App Summary:

 2. Contributions:

           Noah Overton:

           Cason Kirschner:

 3. Work Percentage:

           Noah Overton:

           Cason Kirschner:

 GUI Photobooth Project Implementation notes:

 1. Use MVVM architecture with data binding between the View and ViewModel

-2. Use a third-party library for reading and writing mp3 metadata
+2. Use a third-party library for reading and writing mp3 metadata ONLY READ AND WRITE TO "ApplicationData.Current.LocalFolder.Path" (using Taglib?).
+I believe we used this same library in MyTunes.

+          "I was helping a team today who was having permission troubles using Taglib to save metadata to an mp3 file.
+An exception would be thrown when trying to save the file, complaining that the app didn't have permissions to write to the folder containing the mp3 file.
+UWP apps have limited permissions to read and write files.
+By default, they are only supposed to read and write to files in their ApplicationData.Current.LocalFolder directory.
+To figure out what your app's LocalFolder directory is, you can output to the debug console the ApplicationData.Current.LocalFolder.Path.
+Your app should be setup to read and write mp3 files to this directory only." - Dr. McCown

 3. Store all mp3 files in ApplicationData.LocalFolder

 4. All outstanding bugs should be included in your repo as an Issue.